Last Updated: November 2, 2022

 - EEPC / XGtE: The ability to magically create water has many uses.
 Few of them are combat-related, but this neatly solves a major component of any survival scenario.

-- PHB: Crucial for healing, and a great way to spend your remaining spell slots at the end of the day, but rarely a good option in combat.
+- PHB: More healing than Healing Word, but rarely a good option in combat.
 If you use this in combat, you’ll frequently find that you’re spending spell slots to heal less damage than enemies are dealing by waving their claws about.